lingsamuel/Nymph/README.md

 ## Basic Design

-A patch must contains a `Operator`.
+A patched property must contains an `operator`.

 A object must have a global uniqued field to identity objects.
 In this document, it's `$id`.